mlflow/mlflow/docs/source/model-registry.rst

 Migrating models away from stages
 ---------------------------------

-In the new model registry paradigm, we provide different tools for each legacy stages use-case.
-See the information below to learn how to use the new model registry for each use-case.
+See the information below to learn how to use the new tools for your legacy Model Stage use-cases.

 **Model environments**